learn-co-curriculum/java-exception-hierarchy/README.md

 ## `Exception`

+In a previous lesson we saw how to create a `Scanner` that reads from the input stream referenced by `System.in`.

+We can also create a `Scanner` that reads from a file by calling the `Scanner` constructor and passing an instance of `File` as a parameter.
-The signature of the `Scanner`  constructor indicates it throws `FileNotFoundException`:
+The signature of the `Scanner`  constructor shown below indicates it may throw `FileNotFoundException` when a `File` object is passed to the constructor.

 ```java
 public Scanner(File source) throws FileNotFoundException
 ```

-The `Scanner` constructor will attempt to open the file passed as a parameter, and an exception is thrown if the file does not exist.
+The `Scanner` constructor will attempt to open the file and an exception is thrown if the file does not exist.
 `FileNotFoundException` is a subclass of `Exception`, which means it is a checked exception that must be handled.